AdamMalinovski/task_app/README.md

 #### This projects consists of frontend which is written in CSS/HTML and backend python Flask and PostgresSql,

-#### db consists of 2 tables task & topic topic , can have multiple tasks its achieved through foreign key relationship
+#### db consists of 2 tables task & topic, topic  can have multiple tasks its achieved through foreign key relationship

 ### flask app and postgresql both run as separate images and through docker-compose run as one service